 Asbestos-related lung cancer

-Lung cancer is a common disease amongst smokers but it has an increased incidence in those with asbestosis (40-50% risk of death from bronchial carcinoma in smokers with asbestosis).
+Lung cancer is a common disease amongst smokers but it has an increased incidence in those who also have asbestosis.
 All types can cause the disease with some evidence of more danger from blue and brown.
 Asbestosis-related lung cancer may also occur in non-smokers.
 The presentation and investigation of lung cancer are discussed elsewhere.

 This is also known as 'potter's rot' and was recognised by Hippocrates and others in Ancient Greece.
 Silica exposure occurs beyond coal mining: high levels of exposure may also be found within the construction industry, tunnelling, cement industry, brick manufacturing, pottery and ceramic work, silica sand and granite extraction, gold mining and iron and steel founding.